Get,

 The potential use of licorice in different cancers has been observed in lab-scale studies.
 However, more research is required to support the use of licorice against human cancer.
 Therefore, you are advised to strictly adhere to the doctor’s advice and treatment.

-ISL has shown many anticancer benefits in liver cancer in adults.
+• Liver cancer (in adults): ISL has shown many anticancer benefits in liver cancer in adults.
 It showed chemoprotective benefits in an animal model.
 It also lowered the risk of liver cancer.
 The antioxidant activity of ISL reduced the oxidative stress caused due to cancer cells.
-It also stopped the growth of cancer cells.4 ISL may have potential use in liver cancer.
+It also stopped the growth of cancer cells4.
+ISL may have potential use in liver cancer.

 I would suggest licorice if you’re looking for a natural solution to keep your pearly whites healthy!
 It may have some incredible benefits for your oral and dental health.
 Yep, it’s true!
-Studies have shown that licorice and its powerful components are super effective against common oral problems such as cavities and gum diseases.
+Studies7 have shown that licorice and its powerful components are super effective against common oral problems such as cavities and gum diseases.

 Dr. Rajeev Singh, BAMS